huntdatacenter/docs/docs/about/team.md

 # Team

-**Your HUNT Cloud experiences are shaped and molded by a small team of scientific instrument makers located at NTNU, Norway.**
+**Your experiences in HUNT Cloud are shaped and molded by a small team of scientific instrument makers located at NTNU, Norway.**

 ![HUNT Cloud](./images/hunt-cloud-team.png)